The Gardening Terms page, is a glossary of gardening words to help you

 Node The point at which a leaf or side shoot joins a stem.

-Partially decomposed remains of moss.
-The best quality is Spagnum peat moss (harvested in Canadian bogs)
+Peat Moss Partially decomposed remains of moss.
+The best quality is Sphagnum peat moss (harvested in Canadian bogs)

 Pegging Down Not seen so much anymore, but it was popular in the Victorian era.
 The long canes of the Hybrid Perpetual or Bourbon roses were bent down to the ground, and held there with wooden pegs.
 This encouraged blooms along the length of the whole cane.

-Petalage The number or arrangement of pewtals in a flower.
+Petalage The number or arrangement of petals in a flower.

 Pistil The female part of the flower.
 Consists of the stigma, style, and ovary.